Featured Post

 Fresh from the Oven

 There is a specific moment of kitchen glory when you pull this vibrant, golden-brown cake from the oven.
-The edges are perfectly crisp, the center is light and springy, and the scent of toasted almonds and citrus fills the entire room, promising something truly special.
+The edges are perfectly crisp, the center is light and springy, and the scent of toasted almonds and citrus fills the entire room.

 The real magic happens while the cake is still steaming.
-We poke a hundred tiny holes across the surface and pour over that liquid gold syrup.
-This ensures the lemon juice penetrates deep into the heart of the cake, making every single bite burst with bright, zesty flavor.
+We poke a hundred tiny holes and pour over that liquid gold syrup.
+This ensures the lemon juice penetrates deep, making every bite burst with bright, zesty flavour.

 Lemon-glazed polenta sponge, served chilled with a finish of fresh zest.